-He has served his field as an Associate Editor (AMJ, 2002-2004; ORM, 2008-2010, and JMS, 2011-2014), guest co-editor of several special issues in ORM, as a current member of the editorial review boards of AMJ, SMJ, AMR, ORM and JMS.
-Along with David Ketchen, Jr., he co-edited the Emerald series, Research Methodology in Strategy and Management, volumes 1 through 10.)
-He has also served the Academy of Management as a member of its inaugural Ethics Education Committee, the AoM Newman Award Committee (Best Dissertation Competition), and the Business Policy and Strategy Division’s Awards Committee.
-Further, he has served the Strategic Management Society as the inaugural Program Chair of the Corporate Strategy Interest Group, inaugural Chair of the Research Methods Community, and as Co-Chair of the 35th Annual International Conference of the Strategic Management Society.
+He has served as an Associate Editor (AMJ, 2002-2004; ORM, 2008-2010, and JMS, 2011-2014), guest co-editor of several special issues in ORM, as a current member of the editorial review boards of AMJ, SMJ, Academy of Management Review, ORM and JMS, and along with David Ketchen, Jr., co-edited the Emerald series, Research Methodology in Strategy and Management, volumes 1 through 10.)
+He has served the Academy of Management as a member of its inaugural Ethics Education Committee, the Newman Award Committee (Best Dissertation Competition), the Business Policy and Strategy Division’s Awards Committee, the Strategic Management Society as the inaugural Chair of the Corporate Strategy Interest Group, Chair of the Research Methods Community, and as Co-Chair of the 35th Annual International Conference of the Strategic Management Society.
 Currently, Don is the inaugural Chair of the Scientific Integrity and Rigor Task Force of JM, the first of its kind in the management field.

 - PhD, Business Administration, University of Colorado